How to start a t-shirt business online: 2024 guide

 With billions of tees out there, why should shoppers buy yours?
 The answer: Because you made your product specifically for them.

-Find niche communities that share your interests.
+Facebook Groups - Find niche communities that share your interests.
 Engage with these users and see what receives feedback.
 Ask them for ideas and test out your designs.

 Make your t-shirts stand out from the pack with original designs.

 Images should be at least 150 DPI (dots per inch).
-Some specific t-shirt brands may require a larger DPI, so double check before uploading your design.
+Some specific t-shirt brands may require a larger DPI, so double-check before uploading your design.

 Your design can be uploaded in JPG and PNG formats.

-05. Select Quality Products
+05. Select high-quality materials